spring1843/go-dsa/heap/README.md

 # Heap

-Heaps are tree data structures, function by retaining the minimum or maximum of the elements inserted into them.
+Heaps are tree data structures that function by retaining the minimum or maximum of the elements inserted into them.
 There are two types of heaps: minimum heaps and maximum heaps.

 A heap must satisfy two conditions: